 According to the Food Network and the Travel Channel, this isn’t just the best fried chicken in Louisiana…it’s the best in the whole country.
 Seasoned solely with salt and pepper, the skin is stuff of fast-food fantasies: a deep golden color and tantalizingly crispy texture.

 Time to get messy.
-At Figgy’s Takeout in Portland, the chicken—which is antibiotic- and cage-free—is so juicy, you’ll need all the napkins you can get.
-Opt for a whole bird or go with the A.A.
-Ron Sandwich, which is chicken layered with mashed potatoes and gravy on a buttermilk biscuit.
+At Hot Suppa in Portland, the chicken is so juicy, you’ll need all the napkins you can get.
+Opt for chicken and waffles or go with the Fried Chicken Sandwich, which is chicken layered with jalapeno slaw and Sriracha mayo.

 This definitely is not your mama’s fried chicken.
 But Ekiben’s Asian fusion take on it is equally exquisite (super crunchy skin included).
 The “Neighborhood Bird” bento box comes with a Taiwanese curry fried chicken thigh on a steamed bun with spicy mayo and pickles.
 Place an online order and pick up curbside for dinner tonight.